alex-paterson/insert-australian-geonames-suburbs-into-redis/README.md

 # Insert Australian GeoNames Suburbs Into Redis

-This script inserts a list of Australian suburbs from GeoNames into a Redis database.
+This script inserts a list of Australian suburbs from GeoNames into a Redis set.

 # How To